justinvollmer/DownloadManager/README.md

-# DownloadManager
+# DownloadManager Library
 This is a DownloadManager that provides methods/functions that are able to download a image or video from an URL.
 The supported filetypes are jpg, jpeg, png, gif, webp, mp4, avi, mkv.
+(And perhaps even more...)

 ## Programming Languages: